FloatingStory/Crochet-Counter/README.md

 ```
 pip install Flask
 ```
-The run the application by call
+The run the application by calling
 ```
 python main.py
 ```